nl-design-system/web-component-poc/documentation/contributing-css.md

 # Contribution Guidelines for CSS

+## Configure your code editor to catch mistakes early

-## Install plugins for color coding of CSS and SCSS
+Install plugins for color coding of CSS and SCSS:

 - Sublime: [`SCSS`](https://github.com/MarioRicalde/SCSS.tmbundle)

-## Use Stylelint for checking formatting rules
+## Use Stylelint to maintain consistency and high quality

 Stylelint can run in your code editor while working on CSS code, by installing an extension: